 A safer railway

 We can eliminate risk by closing crossings where agreement can be reached to do so.
-As part of our commitment to a safer railway we have delivered the following:
+Between 2009 and 2017 we delivered the following as part of our commitment to a safer railway:

-- Power operated gates at user worked crossings
+- installed power-operated gates at 77 user worked crossings

 Contact us if you have any queries or concerns relating to a level crossing.
 Please state the name of the level crossing in any communication.